 However, ASB member, Candice Lee said it would be harder to promote clubs and club activities.

-“Unlike any other years, this year would be much more difficult to promote clubs as each club only has one minute to introduce the club to the student body during Club Rush.
-Students can only receive messages about the club through asb/club’s social media, which makes it hard for students who doesn't have access to such platforms,” Lee said.
+“Unlike any other year, this year would be much more difficult to promote clubs as each club only has one minute to introduce the club to the student body during Club Rush.
+Students can only receive messages about the club through ASB/club’s social media, which makes it hard for students who do not have access to such platforms,” Lee said.